Easy Smoked Pulled Pork

 1. Peel the membrane off the back of each rack of ribs.
 The membrane, also known as the silver skin, is the thin membrane on the bone side of the rack of ribs.
 Use a sharp knife to peel up one corner then use a paper towel to grip and peel off.
 It is important to peel off this in order to allow the smoke to penetrate the meat from the bone side.

-2. Grind fresh pepper over all sides of rack and then generously rub your favorite BBQ Pork Rub over all sides of rack.
+2. Rub with BOB's #7 Pork Rub over all sides of rack, be conservative.
 Wrap and place in refrigerator for at least an hour, overnight preferred.

 3. Fill wood chip tray(s) with hickory wood chips that have been soaking in water for at least an hour (this will allow the chips to burn slower and give you more smoke).